 He is past member of the Board of Directors and its Executive Committee of the International Trademark Association (INTA; www.inta.org).
 He is also past President of the International League of Competition Law (LIDC).
 He is past member of the Board of the anticounterfeiting organisation REACT in Amsterdam.

-By Royal Decree by Her Majesty the Queen of The Netherlands, on April 29, 2011 Charles Gielen has been appointed Officer in the Order of Orange-Nassau.
-This royal decoration was awarded to him for his service to the international intellectual property community as well as for his activities for the community, such as The Maritime Museum in Amsterdam.
+By Royal Decree by Her Majesty the Queen of The Netherlands on April 29, 2011, Charles Gielen was appointed Officer in the Order of Orange-Nassau.
+This royal decoration was awarded to him for his services to the international intellectual property community as well as for his activities for the community, such as The Maritime Museum in Amsterdam.

-Chambers Global 2006: "one of the most esteemed lawyers" in the IP-field.
 In the Chambers Global Guide 2008 and the Chambers Europe Guide 2008 he is revered as the icon of trade mark law in the Netherlands.
 The International Who's Who of Business lawyers 2008 under Trademarks: "The Netherlands hosts the highest polling lawyer in Europe: Charles Gielen of NautaDutilh received more votes than any lawyer here, is "very well known" for his litigation and academic work."
 The International Who's Who in Trademarks 2011 ranked him in the top 10-list of global trademark lawyers.
+Chambers Europe 2015 ranked him as a Senior Statesman in IP in The Netherlands.